 If you’re ready to jump-start your journey to recovery, speak with a professional from Burning Tree today.
 It’s never too late to turn your life around.

 Burning Tree provides programs specializing in long-term residential treatment for clients with a history of drug and alcohol relapse.
 Our long-term approach and extensive aftercare programs help clients break the cycle of relapse and transition to healthier, more fulfilling lives.
-Contact us for more information or visit the websites of our three locations: Renewal Lodge by Burning Tree, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment, and Burning Tree West, which offers treatment for adults aged 18 to 29 and helps them transition to college.
+Contact us for more information or visit the websites of our two locations: Renewal Lodge by Burning Tree, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment.